Contrasting CRYO-CELL International (OTCMKTS:CCEL) and Harsco (OTCMKTS:HSC)

 |3.00

-Harsco has a consensus price target of $26.67, indicating a potential upside of 325.99%.
-Given Harsco’s higher possible upside, analysts plainly believe Harsco is more favorable than CRYO-CELL International.
+Harsco has a consensus target price of $26.67, suggesting a potential upside of 261.83%.
+Given Harsco’s higher possible upside, analysts clearly believe Harsco is more favorable than CRYO-CELL International.

-0.3% of CRYO-CELL International shares are owned by institutional investors.
-Comparatively, 92.2% of Harsco shares are owned by institutional investors.
-54.0% of CRYO-CELL International shares are owned by company insiders.
-Comparatively, 1.8% of Harsco shares are owned by company insiders.
-Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a stock will outperform the market over the long term.
+91.7% of Harsco shares are held by institutional investors.
+54.0% of CRYO-CELL International shares are held by insiders.
+Comparatively, 1.8% of Harsco shares are held by insiders.
+Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a company is poised for long-term growth.

 Summary